kylepott/TurboTerm/README.md

 # TurboTerm
 A bash shell utility to make the terminal easier to use and more powerful.

 This utility will work on Linux, MacOS, and we expect that it will work on Windows 10.
+Please note that it is untested on Mac and Windows.

-## Install
+# Install
-To install, simply copy the .bashrc file into /home/username

-Until we have a full blown installer this will overwrite your existing .bashrc file.

-It won't casue any damage, but it will over ride any previous customizations.
+1. Open your favorite text editor and append the following lines to ~/.bashrc.
+Alternatively, in a terminal you can type nano ~/.bashrc and paste the following at the end of the file.

+if [ -f ~/.bashrc ]; then

+source ~/.TurboTerm

+fi

+2. Copy ~.TurboTerm into your home folder.

+3. There is no step three.
+Fire up your terminal and enjoy!